calebowens/web-element-composition-utility/README.md

 Due to limitations in typescripts .d.ts type declarations, its not possible to mark properties as private or protected.
 To try and help you understand what is intended for the user to call, I have prefixed "unsafe" methods with an underscore.

+## API Documentation

+To view API docs visit [https://calebowens.github.io/web-element-composition-utility/](https://calebowens.github.io/web-element-composition-utility/)

 ## About

-WECU is a library that lets you create web components and compose them together using an intuitive OOP system.
+WECU is a library that lets you create web components and compose them together using an intuitive OO system.

 The idea behind WECU is that it lets the user take control of the program, with the user calling it on their own terms.
 WECU is based arround the idea that the GUI is bound to your data in the class, just how your actions are also.
 It results in creating a nice abstraction over the DOM for implementing reactive behaviour without taking any control away from the programmer like a framework would.